DeadWaveWave/waveforge/.cursor-en/README.md

 ## High-Level Workflow

-To more intuitively display the dependencies and human-AI collaboration points of each phase, the following diagram depicts the typical workflow of `Cursor-Vibe-Coding`:
+To more intuitively display the dependencies and human-AI collaboration points of each phase, the following diagram depicts the typical workflow of `WaveForge`:

 ```mermaid
 graph TD;